 All of that brings us to today.

 As of right now, the Army and USMC diverged on their approaches.
 Both services still see a need to fill a role between a standard infantryman within the squad and a full-on sniper, but they differ on the weapons.

-The Marines, on the other hand, stuck with the general issue M27 IAR, an HK416 in 5.56, and added the same Leupold TS30-A2 2.5-8×36 rifle scope found on the Mk 12.
+The Marines, on the other hand, stuck with the general issue M27 IAR, an HK416 in 5.56 NATO, and added the same Leupold TS30-A2 2.5-8×36 rifle scope found on the Mk 12.
 They approach the concept with the same mobility concepts in mind, but the SAM maintains weapons and ammunition commonality with the rest of their squad.

 On one hand, this is very similar to the role of a belt-fed machine gun, but sacrificing volume fire in favor of precision.
-On the other hand, it allows a squad the benefit of overwatch, where another member of the unit looks ahead for save paths of travel.
+On the other hand, it allows a squad the benefit of overwatch, where another member of the unit looks ahead for safe paths of travel.